dflynn-volpe/VisionEval-JR/sources/modules/VETravelPerformance/inst/module_docs/CalculateRoadPerformance.md

 * **Calculate speed and delay by congestion level**: The speed and delay models described above are applied to calculate speed and delay by congestion level on urban freeways and arterials in the urban portion of each marea (i.e. the urbanized area) considering the deployment of operations programs.

-* **Adjust speed and delay by road class after considering the effect of driverless vehicles**: The speed and delay calculated above are adjusted by a factor calculated as an exponential function of proportion of DVMT that are driverless.

 * **Load and structure data on DVMT and prices**: Urban DVMT data by vehicle type (LDV, heavy truck, bus) and marea is loaded from the datastore and structured to facilitate computation.
 Similarly congestion pricing data is loaded and structured.

 * **Define function to calculate average equivalent speed**: Since both average speeds and pricing affect the balance of LDV DVMT on freeways and arterials, the two need to be represented in equivalent terms.
 The function which does this does the following to create a composite value for freeways or arterials when supplied the necessary data: